More About Farmers' Markets:

 The Coalition: The Farmers' Market Coalition is an information center and an advocate for farmers' markets in North America.
 Learn more...

 The State: Farmers' markets in the state of California are regulated by the California Department of Food and Agriculture.
 Learn more...

 The Feds: USDA's Agricultural Marketing Service helps to support and promote farmers'markets and other areas of direct-to-consumer marketing.
 Learn more...

 Getting Ready for a Trip to the Market

 - Always bring lots of small bills and change.
 You will be paying at each individual farmer's stand as each farmer is an individual business and there is no central checkout.

 - Very few farmers accept credit or debit cards.
 There are often ATMs close the market.
 Ask a farmer or the market manager for directions.

 - Every one of PCFMA's farmers' markets accepts EBT (food stamps on the Golden State Advantage card).
-Find the Market Manager, wearing a bright yellow shirt, to purchase tokens to spend in the market.
+Find the Market Manager, wearing a bright green shirt, to purchase tokens to spend in the market.

 - Certified Farmers' Markets are permitted Food Facilities and so no animals (except service dogs) are allowed.
 Please make plans to leave your animal at home or at a safe place outside of the market.

 - Smoking is not allowed in any PCFMA farmers' market.
 Please be kind to others by finishing your cigarette and disposing of it properly before entering the market.